-Whether sharpening a knife, razor, or tool using a whetstone to get the process done is a time-honored tradition.
+Whether sharpening a knife, honing a razor, or blade polishing using a whetstone to get the process done is a time-honored tradition.
 To accomplish this task, many people prefer to use synthetic whetstones with clear grit ratings and consistent results.
-Others prefer using natural whetstones as has been done for thousands of years.
-There is no reason someone cannot use both, each require different proficiencies and skills to use well.
+Others prefer using natural whetstones – as has been done for thousands of years.
+There is no reason someone cannot use both with each requiring different proficiencies and skills to use well.
 I am documenting the information I have learned as I explore these topics on this website.
-My goals are to help others grow their own knowledge and explore a hobby I am passionate about.
+My goals are to help others grow their own knowledge and explore the hobby I am passionate about.

 Overtime, I hope to explore many different stones from all over the world and have the opportunity to use them and report on my experiences.
 I hope you find the following information enlightening.
 Should have you have any information to add or input about the items presented, please never hesitate to contact me.